UnfavorableEnhancer/Project-Luminext/README.md

 - Aseprite or LibreSprite - Used to access some graphical assets sources (with .ase extension, LibreSprite could throw some errors on file open, but it mostly loads completely fine).

 ## License
-Luminext is GNU AGPL V 3.0 licensed project.
-You can check license here: *(license file link)*
+Luminext is GNU AGPL V3.0 licensed project.
+You can read license in "COPYING.txt".

-Basically that license means that you can do anything you want as long as you:
-a.
-Include original copyright and license notice in any copy of software/source.
-b.
-Write changes you made to the sources.
-c.
-Use same license for any copy of software/source.
-d.
-When publishing updated software anywhere in internet, you must make sources open and publically avaiable.

-Fonts, images and etc. are covered by different licenses.
-You can check them in respective folders.w
+Fonts, addons and third party applications are covered by different licenses.
+You can check them in respective folders.

+All original images and sound effects are under CC BY 4.0 license.

+Project Luminext © 2024 by unvaforable_enhancer